pepkit/pepspec/docs/pipestat/pipestat-schema.md

     - `title`: human readable description of the file
 - `image`:
     - `path`: path to the reported image, usually PDF
-    - `thumbnail`: path to the reported thumbnail, usually PNG or JPEG
+    - `thumbnail_path` (optional): path to the reported thumbnail, usually PNG or JPEG.
+If not provided, falls back to `path`.
     - `title`: human readable description of the image